Infinity categories with duality and hermitian multiplicative infinite loop space machines: Abstract

 \section{Abstract}

-We show that any symmetric monoidal $\infty$-category with duality gives rise to a direct sum hermitian $K$-theory spectrum.
-This assignment is lax symmetric monoidal, thereby producing $E_\infty$-ring spectra from bimonoidal $\infty$-categories with duality.

-To produce examples of such structures we give two hermitian recognition principles.
-Combining these we show that any rigid symmetric monoidal $\infty$-category which is preadditive gives rise to a bimonoidal $\infty$-category with duality.

-We twist the dualities in various ways and apply our definitions to finitely generated projective modules over $E_\infty$-ring spectra.
+We show that any preadditive $\infty$-category with duality gives rise to a direct sum hermitian $K$-theory spectrum.
+This assignment is lax symmetric monoidal, thereby producing $\bE_\infty$-ring spectra from preadditive symmetric monoidal $\infty$-categories with duality.
+To have examples of preadditive symmetric monoidal $\infty$-categories with duality we show that any preadditive symmetric monoidal $\infty$-category, in which every object admits a dual, carries a canonical duality.
+Moreover we classify and twist the dualities in various ways and apply our definitions for example to finitely generated projective modules over $\bE_\infty$-ring spectra.